heyJonBray/infinite-inkblots/README.md

 # Infinite Inkblots

-A generative art project that creates beautiful Rorschach-style inkblot images from Ethereum addresses.
+A generative art project that creates beautiful Rorschach-style inkblots from Ethereum addresses.
 Each address produces a unique, deterministic inkblot pattern that can be used as NFT art.

 ## Features

 - Ethereum address-based deterministic generation
 - Perlin noise foundation for organic patterns
-- Grayscale inkblots with subtle gradients
+- Grayscale inkblots with subtle gradients and natural textures
-- Perfect symmetry with organic forms
+- Perfect symmetry with organic edge details (drips, tendrils, spots)
 - Address-specific visual characteristics:
   - Pattern complexity based on character diversity
   - Ink density determined by character distribution